bufbuild/buf-lint-action/README.md

 ## Usage

-Here's an example usage of the `buf-lint` Action:
+Here's an example usage of `buf-lint-action`:

 ```yaml
 on: pull_request # Apply to all pull requests